mdelacre/TOST_vs_SGPV/sgpv_vs_TOST.md

 When the population mean is 145 and we are testing against equivalence bounds of 143 and 147 using the TOST procedure for a one-sample *t*-test with a sample size of 1000000 and a standard deviation of 500, the equivalence test is significant, *t*(999999) = 4, *p* = 0.0000317.
 Because the 95% CI falls completely within the equivalence bounds, the SGPV is 1 (see Figure 1).

-One the other hand, if the observed mean is 140, the equivalence test is not significant (the observed mean is far outside the equivalence range of 143 to 147), *t*(999999) = -6, *p* = 1 (or more accuratelty, *p* &gt; .999 as *p*-values are bounded between 0 and 1).
+One the other hand, if the observed mean is 140, the equivalence test is not significant (the observed mean is far outside the equivalence range of 143 to 147), *t*(999999) = -6, *p* = 1 (or more accurately, *p* &gt; .999 as *p*-values are bounded between 0 and 1).
 Because the 95% CI falls completely outside the equivalence bounds, the SGPV is 0 (see Figure 1).

 SGPV as a uniform measure of overlap
 ------------------------------------